Poor wet area design or installation can compromise safety, comfort and convenience for building users, and lead to significant structural damage.

 - The floor of open showers shall have a fall of no less than 1:50 towards the floor waste, within a radius of 1500 mm taken from a point vertically below the shower rose, or from any wall within that radius.

 AS/NZS 4858:2004 Wet area membranes divides membranes into three classes: Class I are the least flexible, suited to substrates with little movement, such as concrete slabs.
 Class III cope with the greatest movement, and are suitable for timber-framed construction.
 Class II falls between I and III.

 AS 3740–2010 Waterproofing of domestic wet areas gives requirements for materials and installations.
 Following this is good practice.

 Code of practice for internal wet area membranes

-The Waterproof Membrane Association Inc., an industry body, published this document in 2014.
+The Waterproof Membrane Association Inc., an industry body, published a second edition of this document in September 2015.
 Some general requirements:

 - Wet area membranes must comply with AS/NZS 4858:2004.

 - All components must come from the same supplier.